 In the heat of their competition with one another the "pedlars" almost forgot theire arlier rivalry with the "Gentlemen."
 Beside each North-West Company post soon appeared an X. Y. fort.
-The commanders of the rival stores were some-

-From the Library of Hon.
-A. C. Rutherford PEMBINA FORT Founded by Alexander Henry the Younger times friendly, more often bitter enemies.
+The commanders of the rival stores were sometimes friendly, more often bitter enemies.
 Roderick Mackenzie and Duncan MacGillvray, his opponent on English River, visited back and forth through the winter and brought their brigades down the rivers singing together; Peter Pond was suspected of having killed his rival, John Ross of the X. Y. Company.
 The most dishonourable means were used in the competition, the fur country ran with liquor, and fights were common.